Mohammad Nazir Isa: Naval career

 Nazir worked as a sailor in the Netherlands on the recommendation of Mrs. Poijt van Druten, his teacher at MULO.
 After working in the shipping industry, Nazir had saved up enough money to continue his education at the Michel Adrianzoon de Ruyter Dutch shipping school, and received a De Grotevaart diploma (Ocean Cruise Certificate) in 1938, He was the first Indonesian to receive the degree.
 In 1938 he returned to Indonesia and worked for the shipping company, Doggerbank.
 After the Japanese occupation of the Dutch East Indies, he joined the Imperial Japanese Navy.
 In 1943, he was appointed head of the Higher Shipping School in Semarang.

-After Indonesia's deceleration of independence, he and other navy captains convened to form the People's Security Agency Navy, where he became Deputy Commander, with the reorganization of the Indonesian navy he, became Chief of Staff of the Indonesian Navy with the position of Chief of General Staff of TRI Laut on February 6, 1946 and the position changed its name to Commander of the Indonesian Navy from July 19, 1946 to May 8.
-On January 2, 1948 he was reassigned to Sumatra and established a navy training school.
+After Indonesia's deceleration of independence, he and other navy captains convened to form the People's Security Agency Navy, where he became Deputy Commander, with the reorganization of the Indonesian navy he, became Chief of Staff of the Indonesian Navy with the position of Chief of General Staff of TRI Laut on 6 February 1946 and the position changed its name to Commander of the Indonesian Navy from 19 July 1946 to 8 May.
+On 2 January 1948 he was reassigned to Sumatra and established a navy training school.

 During 1948 he became a senior adviser to Sjafruddin Prawiranegara's Emergency Government of the Republic of Indonesia and Minister of Shipping in the Djuanda Cabinet.
 He later signed the Petition of Fifty which criticized Suharto's totalitarian government.

 Death

-Nazir died in Jakarta on August 30, 1982 at the age of 72 and was buried in Tanah Kusir TPU, South Jakarta.
+Nazir died in Jakarta on 30 August 1982 at the age of 72 and was buried in Tanah Kusir TPU, South Jakarta.